wxie2017/wxie2017.github.io/pages/speech/why_free_software.md

 proprietary software.
 What should you do?
 Would you want to be a person live an upright life openly with pride?
 This means saying no to proprietary software.

-You deserve to be able to cooperate openly and freely with other people who use software.
+Dear friends, you deserve to be able to cooperate openly and freely with other people who use software.
 You deserve to be able to learn how the software works, and to teach your kids, students and friends with it.
 You deserve to be able to hire your favorite programmer to fix it when it breaks.

 You deserve free software.
 That's the very ethical reason to have free software.